RIKEN-RCCS/lens3/doc/design.md

     8. finally: unlock (corresponds to 1)

-  + Delete Zone
+  + Delete Pool

-    1. try: lock the Storage Zone Table ("zk:")
+    1. try: lock the Storage Pool Table ("zk:")
       -(I don't pay attention to shorten the lock period.)
       --Set to suspended
     2. Clear the routing table (if there is an entry) --At this point, you will not be able to access.
     3. Stop MinIO (throwing a decoy is enough, you don't have to wait.)
     4. Remove mode, atime, ptr
-    5. Delete zone
+    5. Delete pool
     6. finally: unlock

   + Forced start of MinIO